007prateekd/007prateekd/README.md

 💡 &nbsp;I am always interested in knowing why and how specific things do what they do.\
 🎓 &nbsp;I'm currently a Senior at IIIT, Allahabad majoring in Information Technology.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence and Machine Learning.\
+🌱 &nbsp;I'm on track for learning more about Data Science and Artificial Intelligence.\
 💻 &nbsp;In my free time, I do Competitive Programming and watch Anime :)\
 📫 &nbsp;Here is my [LinkedIn](https://www.linkedin.com/in/007prateekd/) and [Email](mailto:007prateekd@gmail.com) in case anyone wants to reach me.